-Over the Past 3 months we have been piloting a project working in a hospital school in Leicestershire. working with young people who are in residential care.
-The aim was to create a CD with songs on which could be used in therapy sessions and class to relax the young people.
+Over the Past three months we have been piloting a project working in a hospital school in Leicestershire, working with young people who are in residential care.
+The aim was to create a CD with songs on which could be used in therapy sessions and classes to relax the young people.

-Ward Three is part of the Child and Adolescent Mental Health Service (CAMHS) providing care for young people aged 12 – 18 years with mental health problems.
-Our patients come from Leicester City, Leicestershire and beyond.
-Most young people are attend on a voluntary patients.
+Ward Three is part of the Child and Adolescent Mental Health Service (CAMHS) and provides care for young people with mental health problems aged 12 – 18 years.
+The patients come from Leicester City, Leicestershire and beyond.
+Most young people are attending as voluntary patients.
 Young people are admitted to Ward Three either in a state of crisis, or when their circumstances and presentation becomes complex and an assessment is needed.

 I’ve seen young people, smiling, increased communication and have heard reports of young people responding better after making music.

-Here are some case studies from ward 3
+Here are some case studies from Ward Three